Monitoring your the physical condition of your bearded dragon is an important part of keeping your lizard healthy.

 It is also important to ensure your bearded dragon is getting adequate calcium and vitamin D3.

-These two nutrients are vital in preventing metabolic bone disease, which causes eye problems, severe bone deformities, and painful death.
+These two nutrients are vital in preventing metabolic bone disease, which causes bearded dragon’s eye problems, severe bone deformities, and painful death.

 Calcium deficiency is easily preventable with the proper calcium powder supplement.

-Vitamin powder supplements are easily given by dusting your beardie’s food before feeding time at least twice per week.
+Vitamin powder supplements are easily given by dusting the food of your bearded dragon before feeding time at least twice per week.

 You can read more about this in our calcium guide for bearded dragons.